God Bless You, Dad

-These last two years, in the troubled world of Covid, has disturbed him and caused him many lonely days in aged care lockdowns, not able to be with his second wife, whom he met and married when he was 75 years of age.
+These last two years, in the troubled world of Covid, have disturbed him and caused him many lonely days in aged care lockdowns, not able to be with his second wife, whom he met and married when he was 75 years of age.
 It’s hard watching your dad grow old from having once been such an independent, healthy, and active person.
 But my dad is amazing how he has grown old gracefully and peacefully.
 Beverley Joy.

-Dear dad…
+Dear Dad…

 Faithfully you have prayed every day